 ‘A latter-day Victorian street-theatre barker with a guitar promising tales of mystery, imagination, ‘orrible murders and bloody great waving tentacles’ is how Tom Slatter has been described.
-Since 2010 he has been scaring audiences with five albums and numerous EPs of storytelling songs.
-There are songs about alien outbreaks, about tentacled sky-kraken, about werewolves and murderers.
+Since 2010 he has been scaring audiences with seven albums and numerous EPs of storytelling songs.
+There are songs about space ships and alien outbreaks, about tentacled sky-kraken and werewolves and murderers.
 Tom has written about death, madness and tentacles for the best part of a decade with no sign of slowing down or turning to more ‘normal’ subject matter.
 ‘An unorthodox songwriter whose songs push the boundaries of what can be expected from the solo acoustic guitar troubadour’, or possibly just ‘an experiment too far’.

 Those four steampunk albums were haunted by the ghost of Seven Bells John, a murderous character that Tom finally exorcised with Seven Bells Redeemed, the twenty-minute rock epic from the album Fit the Fourth (Bad Elephant Music).
 The song was inspired by Tom’s love of musical theatre and heavy metal.
 Being twenty minutes long, it was (probably reasonably) mistaken for progressive rock and Tom was accidentally nominated for a Prog Award in 2016.

 Determined not to take advantage of that hint of critical success, Tom followed Fit the Fourth with 2017’s Happy People, an album made up almost exclusively of short, verse-chorus pop rock songs.
 This was Tom’s first album not to have a steampunk theme, concentrating instead on a tale of dystopian near-future horror.

 ‘The world seemed to be descending into a dystopian hellhole.
 I thought we could do with a soundtrack’, Tom said about the album at the time.